 Since I've been toying around with beastmen lately, and had already started building a unit of them, I decided to submit them for the competition, since the conversion and sculpting work had already been done, so for once I could just concentrate on the painting.

-With the new edition of Warhammer Fantasy that came out this summer sort of pushing the game towards larger masses of troops, I had begun to think of a better way of doing things.
+h the new edition of Warhammer Fantasy that came out this summer sort of pushing the game towards larger masses of troops, I had begun to think of a better way of doing things.
 I hate painting lots of the same miniature and I also hate having to spend an hour of prep time before and after each game putting away each miniature of a 40 man unit.
 When I played at a GT tournament with my zombie horde army (120+ zombie miniatures) I spent all of my time in between games setting up all my zombies into units.

 So I decided to do 'thematic bases', where I put cool thematic elements in place of some of the models in the unit, and also combine bases to make large blocks which each contain several different bases.
 So this 40 man unit of beastman for instance, only has 12 different pieces which need to be put together on the table or in a movement tray, rather than having to line up 40 different beastman models.